The most powerful toxin. The most dangerous and deadly poisons in the world. Deadly poisons in nature

 The most accessible poisons

-most famous poison
+The most famous poison

 The most famous poisoners

-The strongest poison in the world
+The most powerful poison in the world

 In addition, there are radioactive poisons, such as polonium.
 It acts slowly, but only 1 gram of this substance is needed to destroy one and a half million people.
 Snake venom, curare, potassium cyanide - they are all inferior to the above poisons.